 The Bachelor of Science in Information Science at the University of North Texas is designed to equip graduates with the knowledge needed to build competencies in important and emerging areas such as information organization, information architecture, information seeking and use, health informatics, knowledge management, digital content and digital curation, and information systems.

-Master of Science in Information Science (MS-IS)
+Master of Science in Information Science (MS-IS) or Library Science (MS-LS)

-The master's degree is offered in a residential format in Denton, in an off-campus format in Houston and through the department's online program.
+The master's degree is offered in a residential format in Denton, in an off-campus format in Houston, and through the department's online program.
 The master's program prepares information professionals for work in a variety of roles and application settings, including various information agencies and all types of libraries.
 In addition, the program prepares at a master's level individuals who wish to pursue study in the theoretical development of information science.

 Interdisciplinary Information Science PhD Program (IIS PhD)